-- ☐ Purchases of capital assets are properly documented and authorized; - ☐ The accounting treatment for capital assets is standardized and consistent: - ☐ Fixed asset records are accurate and maintained in accordance with GASB and U.S. GAAP; and - ☐ Internal controls are sufficient to safeguard Company assets.
+- ☐ Purchases of capital assets are properly documented and authorized; - ☐ The accounting treatment for capital assets is standardized and consistent; - ☐ Fixed asset records are accurate and maintained in accordance with GASB and U.S. GAAP; and - ☐ Internal controls are sufficient to safeguard Company assets.

-It is ACA's general policy not to lease equipment.
-To the extent any lease agreement is entered into, ACA's leasing policy must be adhered to.
+It is the ACA's general policy not to lease equipment.
+To the extent the ACA enters into any lease agreement, the ACA's leasing policy will apply.